lukaszmadrzynski/Website-Update/content/pages/ecotours.md

         title: Lijiang's Forgotten Forest
         subtitle: from $38 to $58 per person
         text: >
-          Embark on a challenging yet rewarding trek on Jade Dragon Snow Mountain near Lijiang, experiencing diverse ecosystems and stunning alpine scenery.
+          **(Only from July to September)** Embark on a challenging yet rewarding trek on Jade Dragon Snow Mountain near Lijiang, experiencing diverse ecosystems and stunning alpine scenery.
 Discover the unique flora and fauna of this iconic Yunnan peak, a highlight of ecotourism in the region.
         image:
           type: ImageBlock
           url: /images/XS-Banner Icon.jpg